MaxHalford/eaopt/README.md

 4. Apply genetic operators following a model.
 5. Repeat from step 2 until the stopping criterion is not satisfied.

 This description is voluntarily vague as to how the genetic operators are applied.
 It's important to understand that there isn't a single way of applying genetic algorithms.
 For example some people believe that crossover is useless and use mutation for generating new individuals.
 Genetic operators are applied following a **model**, a fact that is often omitted in introductions to genetic algorithms.
-Popular stopping criterions include
+Popular stopping criteria include

 - a fixed number of generations,
 - a fixed duration,